qaraqum/SQL-testing/SQL cheat sheet.md

 ## Managing triggers
 Create or modify a trigger
 > CREATE OR MODIFY TRIGGER trigger_name WHEN EVENT ON table_name TRIGGER_TYPE EXECUTE stored_procedure;

-WHEN:
+WHEN: BEFORE, AFTER.
-BEFORE – invoke before the event occurs
-AFTER – invoke after the event occurs

-EVENT:
+EVENT: INSERT, UPDATE, DELETE
-INSERT – invoke for INSERT
-UPDATE – invoke for UPDATE
-DELETE – invoke for DELETE

-TRIGGER_TYPE:
-FOR EACH ROW
-FOR EACH STATEMENT
+TRIGGER_TYPE: FOR EACH ROW, FOR EACH STATEMENT

 Delete a specific trigger
 > DROP TRIGGER trigger_name;